-As a child she already knew that she wanted to become an artist.
+As a child Sylvie Blum already knew that she wanted to become an artist.
 Her interest in art, fashion, architecture, design, pop art, music, movie making and photography became lifelong passions.